-In this regard, the liquidity costs are comprised of two components, namely explicit transaction costs and implicit transaction costs.
+The liquidity costs are comprised of two components, namely explicit transaction costs and implicit transaction costs.
 The latter includes potential market impact.

 Explicit Transaction Costs

 These are transaction costs that are explicitly charged to a fund for its acquisition or disposal of assets.
 They include brokerage fees, trading levies, taxes and settlement fees.
 They are generally stable in amount and quantifiable in advance of the transactions.